VikrantReddy/Picutre2Excel/README.md

 # Picutre2Excel

-A series of scripts to help me capture screenshots of huge data from the web and convert into excel tables for easier cold emailnig
+A series of scripts to help me capture screenshots of huge data from the web and convert into csv tables for easier cold emailnig